System Design Space

 Key Locality

-Consistent Hashing reduces cache misses and key remap during pool changes.
+Consistent Hashing reduces cache misses and key migration when the pool changes.

 Resilience